syncfusion-content/javascript-docs/js/Spreadsheet/Formula.md

 ## Auto Sum

-To sum a row or column of numbers, select a cell next to the numbers you want to sum, click `AutoSum` on the Home tab and press Enter.
+To sum a row or column of numbers, select a cell next to the numbers you want to sum, click `AutoSum` on the `HOME` tab and press enter.
 To enable auto sum set [`allowAutoSum`](https://help.syncfusion.com/js/api/ejspreadsheet#members:allowautosum "allowAutoSum") API as `true`.
 The auto sum options in ribbon is used to perform basic operations like sum, average, count, minimum, maximum etc.